 Even if you think you’re following the law and being careful while out driving, there are a couple of fatal mistakes you might be making without even realising it.
-Some of these can even take place before you get behind the wheel.
+Some of these can even take place before you get behind the wheel and can have a negative effect on your insurance premiums.

 Before you get in the car